-In exceptional circumstances, a 2nd year student may, with the approval of the pathway leader, undertake a Lighting, Sound or Video Design role should one become available in the programme planning of allocations.
+In exceptional circumstances, a 2nd year student may, with the approval of the Head of Pathway, undertake a Lighting, Sound or Video Design role should one become available in the programme planning of allocations.
 No detriment to any 3rd year student opportunities would be affected in this decision.